capport-wg/api/draft-ietf-capport-api.md

 The following keys can be optionally included in the top-level of the JSON structure returned by the API server:

-- "user-portal-url" (string): provides the URL of a web portal with which a user can interact.
+- "user-portal-url" (string): provides the URL of a web portal that MUST be accessed over TLS with which a user can interact.
-- "venue-info-url" (string): provides the URL of a webpage or site on which the operator of the network has information that it wishes to share with the user (e.g., store info, maps, flight status, or entertainment).
+- "venue-info-url" (string): provides the URL of a webpage or site that SHOULD be accessed over TLS on which the operator of the network has information that it wishes to share with the user (e.g., store info, maps, flight status, or entertainment).
 - "can-extend-session" (boolean): indicates that the URL specified as "user-portal-url" allows the user to extend a session once the client is no longer in a state of captivity.
 This provides a hint that a client system can suggest accessing the portal URL to the user when the session is near its limit in terms of time or bytes.
-- "seconds-remaining" (integer): indicates the number of seconds remaining, after which the client will be placed into a captive state.
+- "seconds-remaining" (number): an integer that indicates the number of seconds remaining, after which the client will be placed into a captive state.
 The API server SHOULD include this value if the client is not captive (i.e. captive=false) and the client session is time-limited, and SHOULD omit this value for captive clients (i.e. captive=true) or when the session is not time-limited.
-- "bytes-remaining" (integer): indicates the number of bytes remaining, after which the client will be in placed into a captive state.
+- "bytes-remaining" (number): an integer that indicates the number of bytes remaining, after which the client will be in placed into a captive state.
 The byte count represents the sum of the total number of IP packet (layer 3) bytes sent and received by the client, including IP headers.
 Captive portal systems might not count traffic to whitelisted servers, such as the API server, but clients cannot rely on such behavior.
 The API server SHOULD include this value if the client is not captive (i.e. captive=false) and the client session is byte-limited, and SHOULD omit this value for captive clients (i.e. captive=true) or when the session is not byte-limited.

 The valid JSON keys can be extended by adding entries to the Captive Portal API Keys Registry ({{iana-section}}).
 If a client receives a key that it does not recognize, it MUST ignore the key and any associated values.
 All keys other than the ones defined in this document as "required" will be considered optional.

+Captive Portal JSON content can contain per-client data that is not appropriate to store in an intermediary cache.
+Captive Portal API servers SHOULD set the Cache-Control header field in any responses to "private", or a more restrictive value such as "no-store" {{!RFC7234}}.

+Client behavior for issuing requests for updated JSON content is implementation-specific, and can be based on user interaction or the indications of seconds and bytes remaining in a given session.
+If at any point the client does not receive valid JSON content from the API server, either due to an error or due to receiving no response, the client SHOULD continue to apply the most recent valid content it had received; or, if no content had been received previously, proceed to interact with the captive network as if the API capabilities were not present.

 # Example Interaction {#example}

 A client connected to a captive network upon discovering the URI of the API server will query the API server to retrieve information about its captive state and conditions to escape captivity.
-In this example, the client discovered the URI "https://example.org/captive-portal/api/X54PD" using one of the mechanisms defined in {{?I-D.ietf-capport-rfc7710bis}}.
+In this example, the client discovered the URI "https://example.org/captive-portal/api/X54PD39JV" using one of the mechanisms defined in {{?I-D.ietf-capport-rfc7710bis}}.

 To request the Captive Portal JSON content, a client sends an HTTP GET request:

 ~~~~~~~~~~
-GET /captive-portal/api/X54PD
+GET /captive-portal/api/X54PD39JV HTTP/1.1
 Host: example.org
 Accept: application/captive+json
 ~~~~~~~~~~